Contributed By Arnold & Porter

 The MHRA must be notified by the sponsor at least 60 days in advance of the commencement of a clinical investigation involving medical devices.
 Applications should be submitted via the IRAS.
 The MHRA will consider the documentation and assess the safety and performance of the device, as well as the design of the investigation.
 A letter will be sent to the sponsor within 60 days with a decision (providing either an “objection” or “no objection”).
 In addition, an opinion of the REC is required.

-Any favourable opinion by an REC is conditional upon the clinical trial being registered on a publicly accessible database.
+Any favourable opinion by a REC is conditional upon the clinical trial being registered on a publicly accessible database.

-Information about trials being conducted in the UK is made publicly available on the HRA research summaries website and on the UK “Be Part of Research” website.
+Information about trials (for both medicinal and devices) being conducted in the UK is made publicly available on the HRA research summaries website and on the UK “Be Part of Research” website.

-In addition, the advertising code for the pharmaceutical industry published by the Association of the British Pharmaceutical Industry (ABPI) requires companies to disclose details of clinical trials in accordance with international pharmaceutical association requirements.
+In addition, the advertising code for the pharmaceutical industry published by the Association of the British Pharmaceutical Industry (ABPI) requires companies to disclose details of clinical trials in accordance with international requirements.

 There are no restrictions on using online tools to support clinical trials or clinical investigations.
 However, all advertising and all materials provided or directed to subjects will be reviewed by the REC.